lambda-andrew/React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+Client side routing is the modern way and uses Javascript.
+The page will not refresh and data is available on a need basis.
+Server side routing allows you to load smaller portions of the web browser, this may cause your web page to load very slowly if there is a lot of data involved.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Post, Put, and Delete

 - [ ] Mention three tools we can use to make AJAX requests.
+Fetch API
+Axios
+JQuery

 ## Project Set Up